jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/challenges/challenge2.md

 ## Challenge 2 – Success Criteria

-1. Build a business risk MVP which includes at least 6 risks (but not more than 10).
+1. Build a business risk MVP based on 6-8 risks.
+2. Your MVP must clearly address the concern that a "move to Azure will result in additional business risk related to cost, security, and resiliency".
-2. Choose your words wisely.
-This MVP will be presented to non-technical audiences.
+3. This MVP will be presented to non-technical audiences; choose your words wisely.